christineofalltrades/rural-roots2roads-public/README.md

 This public repository contains:

 What You’ll Find Here:
-  Project overview & guiding principles
+  Project overview & guiding principles,
-  Ethical framework for rural tech solutions
+  Ethical framework for rural tech solutions,
-  Mock data flows for farm-to-food-pantry distribution Templates & educational resources
+  Mock data flows for farm-to-food-pantry distribution, Templates & educational resources,
-  Non-sensitive stories documenting the work Opportunities for collaboration
+  Non-sensitive stories documenting the work, Opportunities for collaboration,

 What You Won’t Find Here:
   Sensitive data of any kind.